Academic Master

 Cuba is rich in regular beaches – with transparent turquoise water, palm trees, white sand, and a minimum of tourists.
 A plunge into such a “bounty” is possible at Cayo Largo, Cayo Coco, Cayo Guillermo, Cayo Santa Maria, Cayo Romano, Cayo Guahaba, and on Juventud, or the island of Youth – it’s enough to come to one of the many tour-centers scattered around large hotels, and book a trip.
 The one-day flight, with departure by domestic airlines at seven in the morning, will cost 200 cuc.
 You will be attached to the group and will be carefully transported, fed, skated, taught to snorkel, and given pictures of turtles, iguanas, and starfish.

-If you do not have the extra 200 cuc, you can go on your own to the Oriental Beaches for 18 kilometers from Havana – the ocean in Cuba is good everywhere.
+If you do not have the extra 200 cuc, you can go on your own to the Oriental Beaches, which are 18 kilometers from Havana.
+The ocean in Cuba is good everywhere.
 Before Playas del Este (Playas del Este) can be reached from Parque Central – on a quite comfortable bus for 3 cuc, a stop opposite the monument to Jose Marti.
-The bus with the inscription Playa departs about every half hour, the last one comes from the beach at 18:00.
+The bus with the inscription Playa departs about every half hour, and the last one comes from the beach at 18:00.
 If the company is large, it is quite possible to fork out a taxi.
 A trip on a rare Chevrolet, which for us – a cinematic retro, and for Cubans – requires a permanent repair of reality – from the same Parke Central will cost about 10-15 cookies depending on your talents competently negotiate.
 With a driver who, upon request, takes you to the lively Tropicoco or more secluded Los Pinos, you can immediately agree on how much you would like to return to the city.

 Thursday